School of Sport and Wellbeing

 +44 (0) 1772 89 3328

-Dr Hobbs is employed at the university as a Reader in Equine Biomechanics and she teaches biomechanics at postgraduate and undergraduate levels.
+Dr Hobbs is employed at the university as a Reader in Equine and Human Biomechanics and she teaches biomechanics at postgraduate and undergraduate levels.
 She is the research lead in equine biomechanics at the university and as such is responsible for development of local and international equine research collaborations.
 She is also the lead for the Research and Consultancy in Equine Surfaces (RACES) team at UCLan.

 Dr Hobbs gained her PhD in 2007 in equine biomechanics.
 Her work involved developing instrumentation to measure internal hoof strain and using 3D motion capture techniques to track motion of the horse's forelimb.
 Since then she has developed a number of important collaborative links with equine research centres around the world.
 Her international collaborative work includes studies investigating fundamental aspects of balance and stability, exploring the functional consequences of uneven fore hooves, and exploring methods of analysing continuous gait data.
 Her recent doctoral graduates have investigated hoof growth in foals (Dr Simon Curtis), muscle activity in jumping horses (Dr Lindsay St George) and the effects on gait of an abrupt change in surface (Dr Dani Holt).
 Her work on surfaces with the RACES team lead to the development of the FEI Equine Surfaces White Paper and since then she has worked with an international team from Kentucky, Sweden and France to develop a complete set of protocols for the certification of showjumping competition surfaces for the FEI.

 In her teaching Dr Hobbs usually incorporates aspects of horse and rider biomechanics and many of the techniques and theory that are used in her research work are directly transferrable to the applied biomechanics modules she delivers.